 My platform is simple.
 It lifts up every American - the people who work every day and carry America on their shoulders - so we can all flourish together, continue to innovate, and lead economically.

 - Healthcare assurance which will boost productivity and reduce debt

 - Education opportunities leading to increased incomes

 - Real Pay so that families can live where they work

-If the GI bill can put Neil Armstrong on the moon, imagine where Education for All can take America.
+If a naval scholarship can put Neil Armstrong on the moon, imagine where Education for All can take America.
 Delivering high quality healthcare and education to ~327 million people is an engineering scaling problem that we can solve together.

 Send me to Congress to be your representative, and we can all experience Life, Liberty, and the pursuit of Happiness.